Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 **Feel free to contact me if you know other compatible games, I will be glad to test them, add them to the list and credit you.
 I still suspect a handful of games to be lacking in the list but I have no idea how to find them.**

-# Example of printer output from random games made with the codes
+# Example of printer output from various games made with the printer emulator

 ![](./images/Wall_of_fame1.png)